A Guide To The Best Ice Cream In Downtown NYC

 For New Yorkers, for whom Summer means braving soaring temperatures and busy spaces, the simplicity of an ice cream cone on a sweltering day exists as one of the season’s greatest pleasures.
 From traditional to exotic, Manhattan’s parlors offer some of the most mouth watering flavors in the world.
 Just a quick walk across Houston Street you’ll find nearly a dozen parlors at your fingertips.
-In celebration of the New York City staple, The Roxy Hotel will be serving scoops out of a good old fashioned ice cream cart all summer long.
+In celebration of the New York City staple, The Roxy Hotel will be serving scoops out of a good, old-fashioned ice cream cart beginning July 1st, from 1PM-6PM, Thurs thru Sun.
 On board is “Roxy Road,” a must try twist on the classic.
 Below we’ve compiled a list of downtown’s best offerings to satisfy every kind of sweet tooth.

 Van Leeuwen’s Artisan Ice Cream

 Van Leeuwen’s Artisan Ice Cream has a shop in the East Village, one in Brooklyn and a yellow truck, which drives around Downtown Manhattan.
 The mobile parlor, frequently found on Greene Street in SoHo, was their first iteration, which opened in the Spring of 2008 with the hope of reviving the quintessential ice cream truck experience.
 All ice cream served is made entirely from scratch in Greenpoint, Brooklyn using natural ingredients sourced from artisan producers and farmers.
 Unlike most places, the vegan options here are equally (if not more) delicious than those made from dairy.